McGillOutdoorsClub/reservations/CONTRIBUTING.md

 Feature requests are always welcome as well.
 Before submitting a feature request, please search both opened and closed issues to see if the feature has already been requested.
 Remember that it's up to *you* to convince the core team of the merits of the feature.
 Please include as much detail as possible, including but not limited to the use case, a proposed implementation, and why it is likely to be common.

 ## Improving Documentation
+One great way of helping out is improving documentation, which can take the form of user-, developer- , and sysadmin-facing documentation.
+Our user-facing documentation is located on our GitHub Pages [site](https://yalestc.github.io/reservations), while our developer- and sysadmin-facing documentation is located in code comments and our GitHub [wiki](https://github.com/YaleSTC/reservations/wiki).

+The easiest way to make small improvements to our user-facing documentation is by editing the file with the online GitHub editor: browse the [`gh-pages` branch](https://github.com/YaleSTC/reservations/tree/gh-pages), choose the file you want to edit, click the "Edit" button, make changes, and follow the GitHub instructions from there.
+Once your changes are merged they will immediately appear on the website.

+If you'd like to help comment our codebase to make it more easily understandable, we ideally try to use the [YARD](https://github.com/lsegal/yard) tool for consistency and ease of use.
+That said, any documentation is helpful so feel free to add comments where you feel necessary.
+If you'd like to suggest changes to the wiki please [open up an issue](https://github.com/YaleSTC/reservations/issues/new) and let us know what you think should be changed.

 ## Contributing Code